darkewaffle/YAGDRSL/README.md

 - Event Hooks
 - Gearset Table Structure
 - Gearset Paths for Actions
-- Intentions, Gotchas and Limitations
+- Gotchas and Limitations To Be Mindful Of